CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 > 1b1.
 Linenux displays error message to indicate that task already exist in Schedule. <br>
   Use Case ends.

+1c.
+User types in invalid formats for the fields.
+> 1c1.
+Linenux displays error message indicating invalid formats for the fields. <br>
+  Use Case ends.

 ##### *Use Case 2: Setting a reminder for a task*

 *MSS*